jtauman/web-scraping-challenge/README.md

 To generate and display the scraped information onto a single HTML page, *scrape_mars.py* was made which includes the scraping code from *mission_to_mars.ipynb* as a function, which is called by *app.py*, the program the generates the web page.
 The code for the html page, *index.html* is located in the templates folder.

 Running *app.py* will create a single html page, mission_to_mars.
 Clicking on the button will result in the scrape function to be used to: scrape the different web-pages, store the data in a MongoDB database(mars_app), and return the data elements to the html page.

+Screenshots of the rendered webpage after clicking the 'scrape' button are located in the images folder.